krharney/actions/README.md

 There are also prebuilt Actions available in the Marketplace for a variety of uses.
 For example, after registration you can have end users perform age verification with Ageware or connect with DataGuard to collect customer consent and preferences.

-Whether you have selected an Action for the Marketplace or are adding your own, the Action must be added to a Flow.
+Whether you have selected an Action from the Marketplace or are adding your own, the Action must be added to a Flow.
 Each flow happens when a specific trigger is invoked.

 ![Flows](flows.png)